delozath/pynaptics/src/NLP_Preprocessing/README.md

 source .venv/bin/activate
 ```

-**Install CUDA-nvidia**
+#### Install CUDA-nvidia

-Check for the GPU model
+Check your GPU model:
 ```bash
 lspci | grep -i nvidia
 sudo lshw -C display

 ```

-Search for the GPU, if something like this is displayed
+If the following output appears when searching for the GPU:
 ```bash
 driver=nouveau
 ```
-it means that there is no appropiated driver installed
+it means that no appropriate driver is installed.

-To install Nvidia drivers, first to check for the recommended driver through
+To install NVIDIA drivers, first check for the recommended driver using:
 ```bash
 sudo apt update
 sudo ubuntu-drivers devices